MiguelBusta/compilers/README.md

 #### Product

 This numoy atribute has the property to multiply the series of values in the list it is being saved on.
-In the translator the function runs in the following way succesfully:
+In the translator the function runs in the following way:
 * The translator reaches the FUNCTION_CALL node for np.prod.
 * It retrieves the parameters [1, 2, 3, 4].
 * It looks up np.prod in the symbol_table and finds np.prod.